-- a) a two-dimensional (2D) instrument approach operation, using lateral navigation guidance only; and - b) a three-dimensional (3D) instrument approach operation, using both lateral and vertical navigation guidance.

-Note. - Lateral and vertical navigation guidance refers to the guidance provided either by:

-a) a ground-based radio navigation aid; or

-b) computer-generated navigation data from ground-based, space-based, s e I f -contained navigation aids o r a combination of these.
+- a) a two-dimensional (2D) instrument approach operation, using lateral navigation guidance only; and - b) a three-dimensional (3D) instrument approach operation, using both lateral and vertical navigation guidance. - Note.
+Lateral and vertical navigation guidance refers to the guidance provided either by: - a) a ground-based radio navigation aid; or - b) computer-generated navigation data from ground-based, space-based, self-contained navigation aids or a combination of these.